-Jan has worked in Career Development for over 14 years, and has additional experience in both Residence Life and non-profit community service program management.
-At Capital, Jan works with students on internship and job preparation, works closely with our Peer Career Advisor program, and serves as the lead administrator for Capital’s job board.
-She works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in three annual career fairs.
+Jennifer works with students on career planning, internship & job preparation, works closely with our Peer Career Advisor program, and serves as the lead administrator for Capital’s job board.
+She also works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in the annual career fairs.

 Meet Our 2016-17 Peer Career Advisor Team